ivozikis/odin-recipes/README.md

 My first project in The Odin Project Foundations curriculum.

-The purpose of the project is to demonstrate knowledge in basic concepts of HTML.
+The purpose of the project is to demonstrate knowledge in basic concepts of HTML and CSS.